Green-Software-Foundation/awesome-green-software/readme.md

 #### Energy

 - [CO2Scope](https://www.easyvirt.com/en/co2scope-reduce-the-carbon-footprint-of-it-services/) Solution to monitor in real-time the CO2 emissions of IT services, virtual machines, and servers
+- [Eco-CI Continuous Integration Energy Estimation](https://github.com/green-coding-berlin/eco-ci-energy-estimation) A plugin for Github Actions / Gitlab that measures your CI runs and estimates their energy use.
 - [Kepler](https://github.com/sustainable-computing-io/kepler) (Kubernetes-based Efficient Power Level Exporter) uses eBPF to probe energy-related system stats and exports as Prometheus metrics
 - [Hardware Sentry](https://www.sentrysoftware.com/products/hardware-sentry.html) Standard OpenTelemetry agent that exposes the energy usage and temperatures of servers, network, and storage systems in data centers
 - [PowerJoular](https://gitlab.com/joular/powerjoular) Monitor, in real-time, the power consumption of software and hardware components.